Niamey, Niger - Things to Do in Niamey

 Insider Tips

-Learn basic French phrases as it's the official language, though many locals also speak Hausa or Zarma
+Learn basic French phrases as it's the official language, though local languages like Hausa and Zarma are widely spoken

 Always carry cash in CFA francs as credit cards are rarely accepted outside major hotels

-Respect local customs by dressing modestly, especially when visiting markets or religious sites, and ask permission before photographing people
+Respect local customs by dressing modestly, especially when visiting markets or rural areas, and always ask permission before photographing people

 Explore Activities in Niamey